The Morning Walk (2)

 5 thoughts on “The Morning Walk (2)

-1. Karen Ziegler Smith says:
+1. Karen Ziegler Smith's avatar Karen Ziegler Smith says:

 Discovered recently that part of Marks family is Sephardi and relatives were buried there .
 It’s one of the oldest Jewish cemetery’s in the Uk , have never visited .